passionatepeople/coding-challenges/TIPS-AND-TRICKS.md

 _Macro-optimizations are what you apply in the real world if there's a (potential) performance bottleneck.
 Micro-optimizations are what you apply in the real world if you hate your colleagues._ - Peter-Paul

+## General tips
+- Google is your friend :) a lot of problems have been solved already and/or have optimal solutions for them.
+Try to find and understand them, and modify if needed (Irene)
+- When doing optimizations run multiple, slightly modified solutions against each other to see which one consistently comes out top (Irene)

 ## Macro optimizations
 - avoid unnecessary loops (and other things that affect time complexity order), how trubofan and other optimizing compilers work, etc. (Peter-Paul)